GemWallet/gemwallet-website/docs/api/gemwallet-api.md

 - `amount`: The amount to deliver, in one of the following formats:
   - A *string* representing the number of XRP to deliver, in drops.
   - An *object* where 'value' is a string representing the number of the token to deliver.
-  - More technical details about the formats can be found [here](https://xrpl.org/basic-data-types.html#specifying-currency-amounts).
+  - More technical details about the amount formats can be found [here](https://xrpl.org/basic-data-types.html#specifying-currency-amounts).
 - `destination`: The unique address of the account receiving the payment.
 - `memos`: The memos to attach to the transaction.
 Each attribute of each memo must be hex encoded.
   - More technical details about the memos can be found [here](https://xrpl.org/transaction-common-fields.html#memos-field).